 Here Comes The Sun is a sweet song that reminds you that no matter how tough things might get, better things will eventually come around

-A song that was written in support of the civil rights movement.
+This Beatles song was written in support of the civil rights movement.
 In a fight that is still going on, this song stays relevant more than ever.

 7) Hey Jude

-A song that was written by Paul McCartney to John Lennon’s son as he was dealing with the divorce of his parents, Hey Jude is one of their biggest hits.
+One of the most popular Beatles songs, Hey Jude was written by Paul McCartney for John Lennon’s son as he was dealing with the divorce of his parents, Hey Jude is one of their biggest hits.